SpringWell vs Aquasana vs Pelican Whole House Water Filter 2026 Tested, One Costs $1,700 Less Over 10 Years

 FAQ

-Q: Do I need a plumber to install a whole house water filter?
-A: Most homeowners with basic plumbing skills can install these systems in 1-3 hours.
+Most homeowners with basic plumbing skills can install these systems in 1-3 hours.
 SpringWell is the simplest at 1-2 hours, Aquasana is moderate at 2-3 hours, and Pelican is the most involved due to the dual filtration-softener setup.
 All three brands include detailed instructions.
-Budget $300-500 for professional installation if you prefer a plumber, well worth it to avoid a leak on your main water line.
+Budget $300-500 for professional installation if you prefer a plumber — well worth it to avoid a leak on your main water line.

-Q: Is the SpringWell CF1 as good as Aquasana without NSF certification?
-A: SpringWell uses independent third-party lab testing to verify its filtration claims but doesn't carry the official NSF/ANSI seal.
+SpringWell uses independent third-party lab testing to verify its filtration claims but doesn't carry the official NSF/ANSI seal.
 In practical terms, both systems use similar filtration media and deliver comparable results.
-The difference matters if you need documentation for insurance, rental agreements, or regulatory compliance, in those cases, Aquasana's NSF certification provides legal proof of performance that independent testing doesn't match.
+The difference matters if you need documentation for insurance, rental agreements, or regulatory compliance — in those cases, Aquasana's NSF certification provides legal proof of performance that independent testing doesn't match.

-Q: Which whole house water filter is best for well water?
-A: None of these three are designed specifically for well water.
+None of these three are designed specifically for well water.
 They're built for city and municipal water systems.
 Well water often contains iron, manganese, sulfur, and bacteria that require specialized treatment.
 SpringWell makes a dedicated well water system called the WS1 for about $1,500 that targets these contaminants.
-If you're on well water, get a water test first, your local health department often provides free testing, then choose a system rated for your specific contaminants.
+If you're on well water, get a water test first — your local health department often provides free testing — then choose a system rated for your specific contaminants.

 Sources